sdutta9/CRDB/docs/1_lauch_initiate_crdb.md

 # Launch and Initialize CRDB

-As part of this exercise, you will cover below task
+As part of this section, you will cover below task

 - [Build a local 3 node Kubernetes cluster using KinD](#build-a-local-3-node-kubernetes-cluster-using-kind)